trr266/trer/README.md

 ## The TRR 266 Template for Reproducible Empirical Research

-Welcome!
 This repository provides an infrastructure for open science oriented empirical projects.
 It is based on the [TREAT repository](https://github.com/trr266/treat) but uses World Bank data instead of WRDS data so that it can be used by everybody interested in reproducible empirical research.
 Currently, this is all R based but it is not meant to stay that way.
 You can help by contributing Python and/or Stata code that mimics the R analysis steps via pull requests.

 ### Where do I start?